Colorado’s Best Craft Breweries: Where to Drink From Denver to the Mountains

 Colorado Beer Festivals

 In a state that loves its beer, there is no shortage of beer festivals.
 You might even want to plan a trip around one of them.
-The Colorado’s Brewer’s Festival takes place in Fort Collins each June and features 50 Colorado-based brewers.
+The Colorado Brewers’ Festival takes place in Fort Collins each June and features 50 Colorado-based brewers.

 The Colorado Brewers Rendezvous is every July in Salida, while the Telluride Blues & Brews Festival in September showcases beer by local breweries in the mountain town of Telluride.

-The Great American Beer Festival each fall in Denver is the biggest, with more than 800 top craft brewers from around the country.
+The Great American Beer Festival, held each fall in Denver, is the largest, featuring as many as 500 top craft brewers from around the country.

 Follow me